SwarmOnline/Ext.ux.TouchCalendar/README.md

 There are a few known issues that will be ironed out after the first release, namely:

-* At this point in the upgrade there are a few issues with the Ext.ux.TouchCalendar (the carousel extension allowing swipe navigation) part of the calendar.
-The TouchCalendarView should be fully functional.
 * When using the Ext.ux.TouchCalendar the setValue logic isn't complete for dealing with selections across the 3 views.
-* The Ext.ux.TouchCalendarEvents/Ext.ux.TouchCalendarSimpleEvents plugins aren't compatible with the Day mode.

 ## Acknowledgements